Silver spoon: History

-Before the place setting became popular around the 18th century, people brought their own spoons to the table, carrying them in the same way that people today carry wallets and keys.
-In pre-modern times, ownership of a silver spoon was an indication of social class, denoting membership in the land-owning classes.
-In the Middle Ages, when farmers and craftsmen worked long hours and frequently got dirt under their fingernails, it was important to not be mistaken for a serf or escaped slave.
-Under these circumstances, a silver spoon served the functional equivalent of a passport, driving license, and credit card.
-Since most members of the land-owning classes were smallhold farmers and craftsmen, the silver spoon was primarily a lower-middle-class cultural marker.

-History in print
+In the 16th century, possession of a silver spoon was a sign of relative prosperity.
+Holinshed remarked that in the "spacious times of great Elizabeth", farmers were exchanging "woode spoons into silver".
+It became customary in England for a godparent to gift a silver baptismal spoon to the child at their baptism.

-The phrase "born with a silver spoon in his mouth" appeared in print in English as early as 1719, in Peter Anthony Motteux's translation of the novel Don Quixote: "Mum, Teresa, quoth Sancho, 'tis not all Gold that glisters [sic], and every Man was not born with a Silver Spoon in his Mouth."
+The phrase "born with a silver spoon in his mouth" appeared in print in English as early as 1712, in Peter Anthony Motteux's translation of the novel Don Quixote: "Mum, Teresa, quoth Sancho, 'tis not all Gold that glisters [sic], and every Man was not born with a Silver Spoon in his Mouth."
 Because the phrase is used as a translation of a Spanish proverb with a different literal meaning (muchas veces donde hay estacas no hay tocinos, literally: "often where there are hooks [for hanging hams] there are no hams"), it seems that the phrase was already considered proverbial in English at the time.

 The phrase next appears in a book of Scottish proverbs published in 1721, in the form "Every Man is not born with a Silver Spoon in his Mouth."

+An earlier English version from 1639 used a "penny" in the mouth instead of a spoon.